dishlive24/SamsungTVPlus-Hls-Fetcher/README.md

 # 🧑‍💻 Notice
-py script is public, you can edit it as you like. do whatever you want, as your wish.
+You can edit the script however you want.

 # 🎬How To Play